 Advanced Foot & Ankle Specialists

 Great foot care begins with an evaluation by your Tampa podiatrists.
 Drs.
-Johnson, Leitner, and Ebsworth treat a wide range of foot and ankle conditions, from simple toenail fungus to skin cancer of the foot.
+Johnson and Leitner treat a wide range of foot and ankle conditions, from simple toenail fungus to skin cancer of the foot.
 Call today for your consultation: (813) 571-2977.